 This section describes requirements for specific API Gateway components.

 - Policy Studio is a thick client and supports the platforms described in Thick client platforms.

 - API Gateway Manager is a web-based client and supports the web browsers listed in Web browsers.

 - API Gateway Analytics is a server component that has the same operating system and hardware requirements as API Gateway.
-See Operating systems and hardware.
-API Gateway Analytics requires a database.
-For database requirements, see Databases.
-The browser-based client component supports the same browsers as API Gateway Manager.
+Its browser-based client component supports the same browsers as API Gateway Manager.
 API Gateway Analytics also requires a database, and the following packages:

 This section describes the default ports used by API Gateway components.

 The default ports used by API Gateway are as follows: